rotundasoftware/parcelify/README.md

 # Parcelify

-Create css or other bundles from npm packages using the [browserify](http://browserify.org/) dependency graph.
+Output css or other bundles based on the [browserify](http://browserify.org/) dependency graph.

 * Use npm packages for reusable interface components.
 * Easily include transforms for scss, less, etc. on a per-package basis.